-The special moments, inspiration and passion I have for assisting with couples is inspired by my 10 year marriage to my wife Yael.
+There are, of course, special moments, inspiration and passion I have for assisting with couples is inspired by my ten-year marriage to my wife Yael.
 After years of our own relationship struggles and near break up(s), we sought help from several Imagotherapists and now we have become “practiced enough” in the skills that I also teach couples—that we trust the process immensely.
-It’s our “relational practice.”
-Imagotherapy is proven effective for helping couples move past nitpicking, walking on eggshells with each other, blaming, revisiting ancient grievances, and into a much kinder direction.
-That’s the big challenge–to move away from the problems and into what they really want.
+These skills and principles live at the center of our lives, and trusting the Imago processes helps us create a genuine encounter with each other continues to bring full aliveness, passion and meaning to our lives.
+This is my hope for ALL couples.